Developers-Collective/NSMBWerPlus/README.md

 * Removed Yoshi spritetex
 * Collision renderer is disabled by default
 * Restored the original ambush chest settings
+* 2-Castle hardcode removed (can be re-enabled with a code change)

 Supported mods:
 * Actor Spawner